-Make Bonnox part of your farm-smart - ProAgri
+Make Bonnox part of your farm-smart

 a lawyer.
 He has one full-time employee who takes care of the 89 goats that must be fed, managed and moved between the different camps on the farm.

-All his fences are now 1,8-metre game fencing with smaller opertures at
+All his fences are now 1,8-metre game fencing with smaller apertures at

 the bottom and bigger ones at the top.
 With normal fencing the goats can